Caso Avícola Villalobos

 "Si los documentos procedentes del extranjero estuvieren escritos en lengua que no sea el español, se presentarán traducidos por intérprete público y en defecto de este, por uno ad hoc, nombrado por el tribunal."
 (Page 16)

 Unexecuted letter rogatory.
-The court issued Rogatory Letter No. 78 of December 3, 2003, requesting through the Ministry of Foreign Affairs a judicial inspection of Villamorey, S.A.'s offices in Guatemala and depositions of the defendants' legal representatives.
+The court issued Rogatory Letter No. 78 of December 3, 2003, requesting through the Ministry of Foreign Affairs a judicial inspection of Villamorey, S.A.'s offices in Guatemala and the depositions of the defendants' legal representatives.
 None of these proceedings were carried out.

 Witnesses not examined.
 Lisa, S.A. offered three witnesses.
 The court scheduled two hearing dates, but none appeared or were examined.